allengaller/coder.body/README.md

-# fitbits - better life, better code #
+# Fitmonk - better life, better code #
 * aka the coder.body project *

 A health-care apps for coders.